manoelcn/manoelcn/README.md

-## Hello, world.
-Welcome to my profile. 🙂👋
+## hello, world. welcome :)

-I am student and here you can find some of my projects. 👨‍💻⌛
+here you can find some of my projects. 👨‍💻⌛